HKanwal/ai-todolist/README.md

 API requests are limited to 30 per hour.
 AI's context is limited to only the last 3 created todos.
 Each todo sent to the AI is limited to 120 characters.

+## Memory

+All data is stored locally in the user's browser.
+No data is stored on the server.
+Clearing local storage will wipe your todo history.

 ## Run Locally

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Remember to run `npm install` to install dependencies.